Lis0v/configs/ApacheServerWin/README.md

 ## Basic password protection

-Password protection, for proper working, requires:
+For proper working, password protection requires:
 <ul>
   <li>This block of code included in httpd.conf: